 SNMP community act like passwords and are used to define the security parameters of SNMP clients in an SNMP v1 and SNMP v2c environments.
 The default SNMP community is "public" for both SNMP v1 and SNMP v2c before SNMP v3 is enabled.
 Once SNMP v3 is enabled, the communities of SNMP v1 and v2c have to be unique and cannot be shared.

-Network ID of Trusted Host and Number of Mask Bit:
+Network ID of Trusted Host:

 The IP address is a combination of the Network ID and the Host ID.

 Network ID = (Host IP & Mask).